suzannekozina/un-scrambler/README.md

 # Author
 ## Suzanne Kozina
 I made this project to help other people who might be starting out with Ruby.
-The following code is free for reuse in your own freely distributed project, but kindly include the [license]().
+The following code is free for reuse in your own freely distributed project, but kindly include the [LICENSE.txt](LICENSE.txt).
 Thanks!